How to future-proof your customer service operation

 3. Outsourcing call handling can increase customer loyalty

 Whistl’s latest UK consumer research study shows that 46% of consumers said they stopped using a company/organisation based on a poor call centre experience.
-Whistl’s subsidiary company Parcelhub surveyed in 2019 of retailers’ attitudes towards delivery and customer service innovation.
-Parcelhub found that 24% of retailers plan to invest in outsourcing customer service operations as a way to make customer service their competitive advantage.
+Whistl Parcels surveyed retailers in 2019 on their attitudes towards delivery and customer service innovation and found that 24% of retailers plan to invest in outsourcing customer service operations to make it their competitive advantage.

-Business process outsourcing is on the rise, with a 10% growth in 2019, which means retailers must consider third party support as a viable alternative to managing customer service in-house.
+Business process outsourcing is on the rise, with 10% growth in 2019, meaning retailers must consider third-party support as a viable alternative for managing customer service in-house.

 4. Consumers expect an omnichannel customer experience

 Omnichannel customer service is the ultimate goal for many multi-channel businesses.
-Having an omnichannel customer service offering gives the ability to offer a seamless experience to customers and consumers regardless of their communication channel preference.
+Having an omnichannel customer service offering enables a seamless experience for customers and consumers, regardless of their preferred communication channel.

-In a recent Whistl study on what consumers want from call centres, we found that customers who wish to make a complaint or report a problem wish to do so by phone but are less likely to opt for using social media, writing a letter, sending a text or using a mobile app.
+In a recent Whistl study on what consumers want from call centres, we found that customers who wish to make a complaint or report a problem prefer to do so by phone but are less likely to use social media, write a letter, send a text, or use a mobile app.

-While consumers prefer to use the phone when making a complaint, booking an appointment and general enquiries, only 15% are most likely to use the phone when placing an order.
+While consumers prefer to use the phone for complaints, booking appointments, and general enquiries, only 15% are most likely to use the phone when placing an order.
 Surprisingly, only 1.3% of consumers prefer to use social media when making a complaint, preferring to utilise channels within the companies’ digital real estates such as web chat (4%) and apps (2.5%).

-Consumers’ channel preferences shift depending on which industry their service provider is in, with as many as 59% of consumers preferring phones when dealing with the Healthcare sector, but as few as 26% when dealing with the charity and fundraising sector.
+Consumers’ channel preferences shift depending on the industry their service provider operates in, with as many as 59% preferring phones when dealing with the Healthcare sector, but as few as 26% when dealing with the charity and fundraising sector.

 5. Helpdesk software can harmonise channel communications on the consumers’ terms

-Gartner predicts that by 2022 phone conversations with customer service reps will make up merely 12% of service interactions.
+Gartner predicts that by 2022, phone conversations with customer service reps will account for only 12% of service interactions.
 Because consumers are becoming increasingly comfortable across a wider variety of channels, online retailers require more than just a friendly helpdesk to assist potential and existing customers.
 This places the importance on the retailers and the public sector to take advantage of helpdesk software such as Freshdesk.

-Helpdesk software such as Freshdesk can empower customer service departments, giving full control and visibility over customer queries, regardless of channel.
+Helpdesk software such as Freshdesk can empower customer service departments by giving full control and visibility into customer queries, regardless of channel.

-In 2019, Parcelhub found that 29% of mid-market retailers plan to invest in customer experience management platforms in response to these changes.
+In 2019, Whistl Parcels found that 29% of mid-market retailers plan to invest in customer experience management platforms in response to these changes.

 6. Face-to-face communications will mean better customer engagement

-Despite the rising popularity of new and more unconventional customer service channels, consumers still like to speak to a human being.
-However, UK consumer confidence in modern customer service centres is incredibly low with a whopping 90% describing them as ‘ineffective at dealing with issues’.
-Because of this emerging expectation gap, businesses need to embrace new technology in a way that they can still deliver the human touch.
+Despite the rising popularity of new, more unconventional customer service channels, consumers still prefer to speak to a human being.
+However, UK consumer confidence in modern customer service centres is incredibly low, with a whopping 90% describing them as ‘ineffective at dealing with issues’.
+Because of this emerging expectation gap, businesses need to embrace new technology while still delivering the human touch.

 7. Remote working can produce better results

-Before the Covid-19 pandemic became disruptive on a global scale, it was already widely known that employees working from home make them more productive.
-For example, Airtasker recently conducted a study of 505 remote working employees and found remote employees have 8.5 hours of extra free time per week and are saving over £3600* annually on commuting. *(converted from USD)
+Before the COVID-19 pandemic became disruptive on a global scale, it was already widely known that employees working from home made them more productive.
+For example, Airtasker recently conducted a study of 505 remote-working employees and found that remote employees have 8.5 hours of extra free time per week and save over £ 3,600* annually on commuting. *(converted from USD)

 8. Personalisation will help businesses better entertain and engage customers